 How can something be so heartbreaking and beautiful at the same time?
-The story behind country duo Joey + Rory’s 2012 song, “When I’m Gone,” is indeed both.
-The poignant song took on a whole new, very personal meaning earlier this year.
-The track, which Joey Feek takes the lead on singing, is written from the perspective of someone who is dying and telling their loved one they’ll be okay.
-Years later, Joey would be diagnosed with stage 4 cancer and sadly pass away in March of this year.
-Despite the tragedy, there’s a wonderful story behind the song.
+The story behind country duo Joey + Rory's 2012 song, "When I'm Gone," is indeed both.
+The track, which Joey Feek takes the lead on singing, is written from the perspective of someone who is dying and telling their loved one they'll be okay.
+Years later, Joey would be diagnosed with stage 4 terminal cancer and sadly passed away in 2016.
+Despite the tragedy, there's a wonderful story behind the country music song.

 The couple's intention was that the song might help others.
 "Our hope was that the song's message might help someone who is in the midst of losing someone they love," Rory shared.